-While grocery shopping the other day I picked up a tube of ready-to-cook cinnamon rolls and thought hey, I wonder how these would taste with bacon.
+While grocery shopping one bacony day in early 2009, I picked up a tube of ready-to-cook cinnamon rolls and thought hey, I wonder how these would taste with bacon.
 As I read the back of the package I was reminded that the rolls are actually un-rolled when you remove them.

-After assembling all the bacon cinnamon rolls I popped them in the pre-heated oven at 425 degrees for about 15 minutes.
+After lightly frying the bacon for several minutes to pre-cook it a bit, I assembled all the bacon cinnamon rolls on an ungreased baking sheet and popped them in the pre-heated oven at 425 degrees for about 15 minutes.
 I then pulled the rolls out of the oven and drizzled the icing upon them as directed.

 Right from the first bite I knew we had a winner.
 The Smaste™ rating alone was a jaw-dropping 51.93.
 The entire house was filled with sugary, cinnamony, bacony aroma.
 The taste was both sweet and salty, a perfect combination for a morning pick-me-up meal.
-Highly recommended for any bacon lover!
+An incredibly simple, yet heavenly tasting treat that’s highly recommended for any bacon lover!

 Chocolate and PB, MOVE OVER, baby!